 A student admitted to major status must maintain a cumulative University of Utah GPA, as reported on his or her transcript, at or above 3.00.
-Students mist also have a minimum of a 3.0 cumulative GPA to graduate.
+Students must also have a minimum of a 3.0 cumulative GPA to graduate.

 Each course taken to satisfy departmental requirements in mathematics, chemistry, physics, biology, biomedical engineering core, and the track electives must be taken for credit and passed with a grade of C or better.
 Generally, a student may repeat these technical courses only once, and the second grade received will be counted for the requirement.
+It is possible to apply for a variance from these requirements by meeting with the Program Advisor.